-More tall timber, this cedar tree already on the way to the sawmill, but the stump seating over 40 men.
-Just across Union Bay from the UW shellhouse, less than a half-mile away, was the "Town of Yesler", a thriving small community built around Henry Yesler's Lake Washington sawmill.
-It was bustling and loud, with giant logs arriving by railcar (off of a spur of the railroad that is now the Burke-Gilman trail).
-About sixty homes made up the town (best described today as the lower Laurelhurst neighborhood, not annexed by Seattle at the time), almost all residents employed by the mill.
-The mill itself went through various owners (and fires), before the lowering of the lake in 1916 put an end to the business.
+More tall timber.
+This western red cedar - at least ten feet in diameter and likely over 120 feet tall - was already on the way to the sawmill when over 40 men had their photo taken on the stump.
+The destination for the tree was quite possibly the "Town of Yesler", a thriving small community built around Henry Yesler's Lake Washington sawmill, located just across Union Bay from the UW shellhouse, less than a half-mile away.
+The mill was bustling and loud, with giant logs floated in, or arriving by railcar (off of a spur of the railroad that is now the Burke-Gilman trail), with the finished lumber taken out by rail.
+About sixty homes made up the town that was first founded in the late 1880's (best described today as the lower Laurelhurst neighborhood bordered by NE 41st and NE 45th, annexed to Seattle in 1910), almost all residents employed by the mill.
+The mill itself went through various owners (and fires); in 1908 it was likely a cedar shingle mill, before the lowering of the lake in 1916 put an end to the business.
 Today the area is known as the "Yesler Swamp"... or more endearingly: The UW Center for Urban Horticulture.
 More on the Town of Yesler is here: History LInk: Yesler Mill on Union Bay and another interesting article is here: Making the Cut - The Yesler Mill on Union Bay.
 WRF photo, added 2/21

 Henley on Thames in 1908.
 "My father put me in a single shell when I was twelve years old and I took to sculling very readily.
 I rowed my first race when I was fifteen, a junior race in the (1906) Henley on Thames town regatta, and won it," (1) said George Pocock in his memoirs.
 Washington Rowing Photo, added 2/21